Docs > Configuration > RCA Workspace > RCA Bot

 And save the connection for that graph type.
 Similarly, if you want to create a connection for a particular component, you can follow the same approach.

 After successfully submitting the Schema, you will be directed to the Signalizers page.
-The signalizers page contains the list of metrics configured in the Schema page along with information on ML techniques that will be running for the respective metrics.
+The signalizers page gets automatically populated with the list of metrics configured in the Schema page along with information on ML techniques that will be running for the respective metrics

-If you want to change the hyper-parameters for a particular metrics ML method, advanced users or ML Engineers can click the edit button of the metrics ML method.
+If you want to change the hyper-parameters for a particular metrics ML method, such as Anomaly Detection, CHI, OPI, etc., advanced users or ML Engineers can click the edit button of the metrics ML method.

 It will direct you to the hyper-parameter editing page.
-On completion of editing, you can click the Update for it to override the default parameters.
+On completion of editing, you can click the Update button to override the default parameters.

 Now you can either globally activate the signalizers or activate only specific metric signalizers as per requirement locally (at the action section of each metric listed on this page)